commanderx16/x16-emulator/README.md

 <a href="https://travis-ci.org/commanderx16/x16-emulator"><img alt="Travis (.org)" src="https://img.shields.io/travis/commanderx16/x16-emulator.svg?label=CI&logo=travis&logoColor=white&style=for-the-badge"></a>

-Binary releases for macOS, Windows and x86_64 Linux are available on the [releases page](https://github.com/commanderx16/x16-emulator/releases).
+Binary releases for MacOS, Windows and x86_64 Linux are available on the [releases page][releases].

-To build the emulator you will need the SDL2 development package along with the [cc65](https://cc65.github.io/) assembler.
-On RedHat based nodes these are provided by the SDL2-devel and cc65 packages (yum install SDL2-devel cc65).

-Steps for compiling WebAssembly/HTML5 can be found [here](webassembly/WebAssembly.md).

-You will also need the system ROM (`rom.bin`) which you can build from the [X16 ROM source](https://github.com/commanderx16/x16-rom) or take from the *latest* binary release.
-(It is not always guaranteed though that the latest binary release is compatible with the current state of the emulator source.)
+The emulator itself is dependent only on SDL2.
+However, to run the emulated system you will also need a compatible `rom.bin` ROM image.
+This will be loaded from the directory containing the emulator binary, or you can use the `-rom .../path/to/rom.bin` option.

+> __WARNING:__ Older versions of the ROM might not work in newer versions of the emulator, and vice versa.

+You can build a ROM image yourself using the [build instructions][x16rom-build] in the [x16rom] repo.
+The `rom.bin` included in the [_latest_ release][releases] of the emulator may also work with the HEAD of this repo, but this is not guaranteed.

+### Linux Build

+The SDL2 development package is available as a distribution package with most major versions of Linux:
+- Red Hat: `yum install SDL2-devel`
+- Debian: `apt-get install libsdl2-dev`

 Type `make` to build the source.
+The output will be `x16emu` in the current directory.
+Remember you will also need a `rom.bin` as described above.

+### WebAssembly Build

+Steps for compiling WebAssembly/HTML5 can be found [here][webassembly].

 Starting